Do you use the same password for everything you do online? If so, you may be giving away the keys to the kingdom!

 - Make it easy to remember, not easy to figure out.

 Microsoft® recommends passwords that are at least 8 characters long, that cannot be found in the dictionary, are not words spelled backwards, do not use your personal information, and do not have repeated numbers or characters.
 Click here for more recommendations.
-Microsoft can also test the strength of your current password(s), take the test here, to see how you rate in the password safety zone.

 Remember to change your personal and other work related password(s) often as well.
 To remind yourself to do it at least twice a year, consider syncing with Daylight Savings Time and making the change when it’s time to turn your clocks back/ahead (and change your smoke detector batteries!).